mt7180/prefect-pulumi-data-orchestration/README.md

 ```
 When you feed in an event message string, the message payload will get extracted, some more data is gathered and transformed to finally be used for a newsletter, which will be sent to each registered user.

-The functions used in this workflow are also decorated and are in fact prefect tasks and a subflow, which benefit from the defined retry functionality, if, for example, the API call or email send task does not work on the first attempt:
+The functions used in this workflow are also decorated and are in fact prefect tasks and a sub-flow, which benefit from the defined retry functionality, if, for example, the API call or email send task does not work on the first attempt:
 ```python
 # dataflow.py